 - English Language Requirements: Applicants from outside the home country will often need to meet specific English language/other language requirements in order to be able to study there.

-First step is to register for the Master programme in Studielink.
-Once you have registered yourself, you will receive a link to our Online Application Form (OLAF).
+The first step is to register for the Master programme in Studielink.
+Once you have registered yourself, you will receive a link to an Online Application Form (OLAF).

 It is not possible to choose for a specific award in OLAF.
 RSM will choose recipients for specific opportunities.
 RSM will take your application into consideration as long as you meet the minimum requirements and meet the deadline(s).

 In OLAF you are required to upload a application letter.
 The application letter (max 1 A4 size page) should include the following information: